mjheitland/tfeksebs/README.md

 * test access to EFS share
 ```
 kubectl get pods
-kubectl exec -it eksebs-deployment-xxx sh
+kubectl exec -it eksebs-deployment-eksebs-deployment-xxx sh
 cd /data
 ls
+# you should see two files: out1.txt and out2.txt
 exit
 ```